Thick, creamy coffee smoothie perfect for waking you up and getting you started in the morning.

-This coffee smoothie is thick and creamy, and packed with protein to keep you satisfied.
-With the added caffeine, it makes the perfect morning or mid-afternoon pick-me-up.
+This coffee smoothie is thick and creamy, and packed with protein and healthy fats to keep you satisfied.
+With the added caffeine, it makes the perfect drink for busy mornings or mid-afternoon pick-me-ups.

-It is great for using up any leftover coffee which I love because waste is the worst.
+It is a great way to use up any leftover coffee which makes it a great option for coffee lovers who want to use up all their morning drink.
 Plus we pair it with some chocolate for a delicious mocha twist.

 The smoothie comes from the It's Not Complicated cookbook by Katie Lee Biegel.
 It is super simple to make and uses common ingredients you find in your kitchen.